 On the concert stage, Jenny has been a soloist in Vivaldi’s Gloria, Britten’s Ceremony of Carols, Handel’s Messiah, the Verdi Requiem, and the Mozart Requiem with Reformed Church in Bronxville, Westchester Choral Society, New Jersey Oratorio Society, and Danbury Concert Chorus.

-This season, Jenny will be touring throughout the US in her recital tour "From the Hearts of Women" as well as singing the soprano solos in Beethoven’s 9th Symphony with Elkhart County Symphony and Saint-Saëns Christmas Oratorio with The Hudson Chorale.
-She will also be appearing in Handel’s Messiah with Grace United Methodist Church in Lansing, MI and was a semi-finalist at the Corsica Lirica International Opera Competition in Corsica, France.
-Other performances include concerts with Bremerton West Sound Symphony, premiers with University of Michigan’s Concert Band and a musical theater cabaret concert at Michigan State University’s Facility for Rare Isotope Beams (FRIB) Laboratory as part of their yearly concert series.
+In the 2022/2023 Season, Jenny toured the U.S. with her recital “From the Hearts of Women.”
+She also sang the soprano solos in Beethoven’s Ninth Symphony with Elkhart County Symphony, Saint-Saëns’ Christmas Oratorio with Hudson Chorale, Handel’s Messiah with Grace United Methodist Church in Lansing, MI and Brahm's Requiem with the Westchester Choral Society.
+Other performances included concerts with Bremerton West Sound Symphony, premiers with University of Michigan’s Concert Band and a cabaret concert at Michigan State University’s Facility for Rare Isotope Beams (FRIB) Laboratory as part of their yearly concert series.

 Arielle Doneson Photography